Plant care

 Is tomato toxic to cats and dogs?

-Tomato is mildly toxic to pets.
+Tomato is toxic to pets.
 ASPCA lists tomato foliage and unripe fruit as toxic to cats, dogs and horses due to solanine.
 The ripe fruit is safe.

 What USDA hardiness zone does tomato grow in?